alysivji/advent-of-code/README.md

 ## Description

-This is a polyglot repo to practice algorithms, languages, and new way of writing code with Advent of Code (AoC) as the backdrop.
+This is a polyglot repo to practice algorithms, languages, and new ways of writing code with Advent of Code (AoC) as the backdrop.
 Each subfolder contains my solutions for a given year of AoC.

 ## Language Configuration Notes